powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 ```
 With the `createContext` method being a method creating a `CgmesExportContext` , then setting the scenario time and for each IGM from `networks` adding the topological nodes and dependencies.

-Now, if you run the code and check the output directory, you should get the logs of your merge and the SV.
+Now, if you run the code and check the output directory, you should get the logs and the SV.

 ## Summary
 In this tutorial, you have learned how to import multiple CIM-CGMES IGMs and then run a loadflow on them.
 Your IGMs were then merged and a loadflow on the whole CGM was computed.
 Then you ran a balance adjustment based on market data and exported the SV result file.